 Furthermore, the results of each call will differ.
 The compatibility result will closely emulate the response from Docker.

 Our preference is that people writing new code to interact with Podman should use the libpod layer only.
 This is a more sound long term strategy.
 But for people that need to migrate to Podman, the compatibility layer allows for a quick on-boarding.
 There are of course Docker endpoints we cannot or choose not to emulate due to incompatibities between Docker and Podman.
 Nevertheless, we have already seen some field success in migration of applications.

-In keeping with Podman’s history the restful API will work in both rootless and rootfull mode.
-If you run in rootfull mode, the podman service will listen on
+In keeping with Podman’s history the restful API will work in both rootless and rootful mode.
+If you run in rootful mode, the podman service will listen on

 /run/podman/podman.sock and rootless is

 /run/user/1000/podman/podman.sock).
 If you install the podman-docker package, the package will set up a link between

 One of the consequences of our re-plumbing work is that our remote clients for Windows, Mac, and Linux are significantly smaller in size.
 The interface for the remote client connection has also changed to more of a URI format.
 As a matter of process, we attach a binary version of the remote clients to each release.

 It is also worth noting that a ‘–remote’ flag has been added to the Podman binary to allow it to act as a remote client.

 podman auto-update command allows for updating Systemd-managed running containers when their images have been updated on the container registry.
 While it is still a tech preview in Podman v2.0, we added a number of improvements to better support authentication and to select the correct images on ARM.
 If you’re interested in auto updates, please check them out and let us know what you think.